 In your inquiry, please include your full name and to which PhD program you are applying (History and Philosophy of Science / Philosophy/ Both).

-a.
+b.
 Do you offer an MA program?

-b.
+c.
 Do I need to earn an MA before I enroll in the PhD program?

-No, generally each year’s incoming PhD class is a mix of students coming from previous master’s and bachelor’s degree programs.
+No. Generally each year’s incoming PhD class is a mix of students coming from previous master’s and bachelor’s degree programs.

 a.
 What are the minimum TOEFL/IELTS Scores that I must have?

 Our department must comply with the minimums set by the Dietrich School of Arts and Sciences.
-That information is available on this web page: https://www.asgraduate.pitt.edu/404
+That information is available on this web page: www.asgraduate.pitt.edu/international-students

 b.
-I am non-native English speaker, but I went/currently go to an English-speaking university.
+I am a non-native English speaker, but I went/currently go to an English-speaking university.
 Am I required to submit TOEFL or IELTS standardized scores?

 You have met the University of Pittsburgh English requirements and are not required to submit English TOEFL/IELTS scores if:

-You have received a university degree from an accredited U.S. institution located in the United States (or will receive a degree before you potentially enroll at the University of Pittsburgh).
+- You have received a university degree from an accredited U.S. institution located in the United States (or will receive a degree before you potentially enroll at the University of Pittsburgh).

-You have received a university degree from an institution whose language of instruction is English if it is located in a country whose official language is English (or will receive a degree before you potentially enroll at the University of Pittsburgh).
+- You have received a university degree from an institution whose language of instruction is English AND if it is located in a country whose official language is English (or will receive a degree before you potentially enroll at the University of Pittsburgh).

 Please contact the graduate administrator if you have questions about whether you meet these criteria; however, know that the final decision as to whether you have met the English requirements lies with the Dietrich School of Arts and Science Graduate Dean’s office.